acefei/acefei.github.io/content/Make_a_Github_Pages_blog_with_Pelican.md

 ```

 > Caveat:
 > Under GFW, we need to find an alternative CDN site to replace googleapis
-> I use the [script](https://raw.githubusercontent.com/acefei/acefei.github.io/pelican/boost_cdn.sh) to do it.
+> I use [a script](https://raw.githubusercontent.com/acefei/acefei.github.io/pelican/boost_cdn.sh) to do it.